Ferruolo/ferruolo/README.md

 4. Chaos Monkey AI - This was a take home for a company, basically, it uses agentic structure to move throughout an app and test it

-I am currently looking for a job, so if you like what you see, please give me a shout at andrew.ferruolo@gmail.com